 - Anti- Money Laundering

-- Identity Checks
+20.1 Identity Checks

-- We shall inform you in our Client Care Letter whether the Anti-Money Laundering Legislation applies to you.
+(f) We shall inform you in our Client Care Letter whether the Anti-Money Laundering Legislation applies to you.

-- All solicitors are obliged to carry out customer due diligence (“CDD”) in accordance with the UK anti-money laundering and counter-terrorist financing regime.
+(g) All solicitors are obliged to carry out customer due diligence (“CDD”) in accordance with the UK anti-money laundering and counter-terrorist financing regime.
 This includes us obtaining and keeping documentary evidence of the identity of clients and gaining an understanding of their financial status and normal business affairs.

-- In the case of individuals (including Directors, Secretaries and Share Holders of a Company or Members of a Limited Liability Partnership), we require to see and keep a photocopy of a Passport, Photo Driving Licence, or National Identity Card (or similar document) as evidence of your identity and a recent utility or council tax bill (or similar type of document) as additional evidence of your address.
+(h) In the case of individuals (including Directors, Secretaries and Share Holders of a Company or Members of a Limited Liability Partnership), we require to see and keep a photocopy of a Passport, Photo Driving Licence, or National Identity Card (or similar document) as evidence of your identity and a recent utility or council tax bill (or similar type of document) as additional evidence of your address.
 We need to see original documents and will discuss with you acceptable documents and methods of certification if the original is not available.

-- For all companies we will carry out a search of Companies House (or similar registry in foreign jurisdictions) and may ask for further information.
+(i) For all companies we will carry out a search of Companies House (or similar registry in foreign jurisdictions) and may ask for further information.

-- For non-listed companies and other organisations, we will also require the evidence for individuals for one or more Directors, Company Secretaries, Shareholders, Partners or other persons authorised to represent the organisation.
+(j) For non-listed companies and other organisations, we will also require the evidence for individuals for one or more Directors, Company Secretaries, Shareholders, Partners or other persons authorised to represent the organisation.

-- For other legal entities we will inform you of the evidence required to confirm identity.
+(k) For other legal entities we will inform you of the evidence required to confirm identity.

-- Disclosure to the Authorities etc.
+20.2 Disclosure to the Authorities etc.

-- We are in certain circumstance obliged under (including but not limited to) Money Laundering Regulations 2007, Proceeds of Crime Act 2002 (‘POCA’) as amended by the Serious Organised Crime and Police Act 2005 (‘SOCPA’) to make a report to the National Crime Agency (‘NCA’) where we are suspicious that any matter or transaction in which we are instructed involves the proceeds of criminal conduct.
+(a) We are in certain circumstance obliged under (including but not limited to) Money Laundering Regulations 2007, Proceeds of Crime Act 2002 (‘POCA’) as amended by the Serious Organised Crime and Police Act 2005 (‘SOCPA’) to make a report to the National Crime Agency (‘NCA’) where we are suspicious that any matter or transaction in which we are instructed involves the proceeds of criminal conduct.
 We may be prohibited by law from informing you or anyone else when such a report has been made, and it is possible that we may not be allowed to proceed with the transaction or matter concerned until NCA gives us permission to do so.
 We may not be permitted to tell you anything about any of these circumstances should they occur.

 (b) We may also be obliged to disclose to the Information Commissioner’s Officer details (by way of notification), of a data breach in relation to your Personal Data, as required by the GDPR, and the extent of such a breach of data.

-- If any term or provision of these terms of business or our Client Care Letter is inconsistent with complying with our legal obligations under Anti-Money Laundering Legislation, our legal obligations will override the inconsistent term which shall be deemed modified accordingly.
+(c) If any term or provision of these terms of business or our Client Care Letter is inconsistent with complying with our legal obligations under Anti-Money Laundering Legislation, our legal obligations will override the inconsistent term which shall be deemed modified accordingly.

-- We will not accept any liability for any loss caused to you or any other party as a result of our refusal to proceed with a matter or transaction or otherwise complying with our legal obligations.
+(d) We will not accept any liability for any loss caused to you or any other party as a result of our refusal to proceed with a matter or transaction or otherwise complying with our legal obligations.

-- Cash Payments
+20.3 Cash Payments

-- We will not accept payments from you in cash of over £500.00 regardless of whether the payment is to settle our bill, to pay money on account, or in respect of transactions we may be acting upon (such as sales and purchases of businesses or property).
+(a) We will not accept payments from you in cash of over £500.00 regardless of whether the payment is to settle our bill, to pay money on account, or in respect of transactions we may be acting upon (such as sales and purchases of businesses or property).

-- For the avoidance of doubt the £500.00 cash limit applies to each matter in which we are acting for you and not just to each transaction relating to that matter.
+(b) For the avoidance of doubt the £500.00 cash limit applies to each matter in which we are acting for you and not just to each transaction relating to that matter.

-- We shall not be liable to you for any losses you may suffer as a result of any refusal by us to accept cash payments of over £500.00.
+(c) We shall not be liable to you for any losses you may suffer as a result of any refusal by us to accept cash payments of over £500.00.

 - Equality & Diversity

-- We are committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.
+21.1 We are committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our Equality and Diversity Policy.

-- If you consider yourself to have a disability, or if you have any special requirements in relation to the way in which you would like us to handle your work, please let us know.
+21.2 If you consider yourself to have a disability, or if you have any special requirements in relation to the way in which you would like us to handle your work, please let us know.

 - Rights of Third Parties

-- Except as stated otherwise in clause 13.8, a person who is not a party to this agreement shall not be entitled to enforce any of its terms.
+22.1 Except as stated otherwise in clause 13.8, a person who is not a party to this agreement shall not be entitled to enforce any of its terms.

 - Applicable Law, etc.

-- These terms and our Client Care Letter shall be governed by, and interpreted in accordance with English law.
+23.1 These terms and our Client Care Letter shall be governed by, and interpreted in accordance with English law.
 Any disputes or claims concerning this agreement and any matters arising from it shall be dealt with only by the courts of England and Wales.

-- If we or you do not enforce our respective rights under this agreement at any time it will not prevent either us or you from doing so later.
+23.2 If we or you do not enforce our respective rights under this agreement at any time it will not prevent either us or you from doing so later.

-- If any provision of this agreement is found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not affect the other provisions of this agreement which shall remain in full force and effect.
+23.3 If any provision of this agreement is found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not affect the other provisions of this agreement which shall remain in full force and effect.